How to Fix Under-Extrusion in 3D Printing Without Rebuilding Your Whole Profile

 If this only happens on one machine, go back to the setup checklist.
 If it happens across multiple jobs with the same material and profile, the issue may be profile demand or material handling, not some mysterious one-off defect.

 If the machine is a Bambu workflow machine and the baseline keeps drifting, check the Bambu P1S setup guide so feed path, nozzle expectations, and material discipline stay connected instead of getting debugged as isolated events.
-If weak lines only show up after the print begins to curl or pull off the plate, compare the symptom chain with warping and bed adhesion before you keep blaming throughput alone.

 Do not mask the problem with random flow compensation